Getting a high-quality weighted vest for your calisthenic training isn’t such an easy job as you might think…

 But before I get straight into the products I want to first answer a very important question you probably already have…

 Do you really need a weighted vest for calisthenics?

 Many people question whether they even need a weight vest for calisthenics.

-The thing is, you are not required to have a weighted vest for calisthenics but, undoubtedly, it brings many advantages regarding strength, muscle growth and progression.
+You are not required to have a weighted vest for calisthenics in order to get results but it is worth having because it brings many advantages regarding strength, muscle growth, and progressive overload training.

 For example, you can use a weight vest for simply anything you can think of, apart from calisthenics – including running, walking, climbing, CrossFit, etc.

-The weight vest is a great addition for serious people who are planning to progress and improve in the future.
+The weight vest is a great addition for people who are planning to progress and improve their results in the future.

-What is more, if you have heard of the plateau effect before, you should know that when your body adapts to a certain workout with a specific amount of weight you tend to slowly stop seeing any results.
+What is more, if you have heard of the plateau effect , you should know that when your body adapts to a certain workout with a specific amount of weight you tend to slowly stop seeing any results.

-If you can easily do more than 15-20 reps (with a proper form and tempo) of all basic exercises such as squats, dips, pull-ups, push-ups, etc. with the weights you’re currently using, then you know for sure that something must be wrong.
+If you can easily do more than 15-20 reps (with a proper form and tempo) of all basic exercises such as squats, dips, pull-ups, push-ups, etc. with the weights you’re currently using, then you will have to increase the difficulty if you want to become bigger and stronger.

 And the best way to do it with a solid weighted vest.

 Now you may see why wearing a weight vest is important.

-You can simply put it over your clothes without having to carry additional equipment.
+You can simply put it over your clothes without having to carry additional equipment and get bigger and stronger.

 That’s right, your hands will be free!